Characters: Doctor Who Other Supporting Cast

 As a result of a hasty Mind Meld Info Dump

-, he knows more about the Doctor's general history than most non-companion characters, and the Doctor has come to view him as a very good friend.
+, he got the Doctor's memories beamed directly into his brain, and knows more about the Doctor's general history than most non-companion characters.
+The Doctor has come to view him as a very good friend.

 Dorium Maldovar (Eleventh Doctor)